-But this year, China challenges the World Championship with a younger squad replacing the Grand Slam winner, Ma Long, and Star duos as Liu Shiwen and Xu Xin.
-The Chinese Table Tennis Association is confident that their talented players will keep the Chinese domination intact and now eyes 2024 Olympics.
-Many critics question the driving forces influencing Chinese players’ domination in table tennis at such feats and height.
+But this year, China challenges the World Championship with a younger squad replacing the Grand Slam winner, Ma Long, and Star duos Liu Shiwen and Xu Xin.
+The Chinese Table Tennis Association is confident that its talented players will keep the Chinese domination intact and now eyes the 2024 Olympics.
+Many critics question the driving forces influencing Chinese players’ domination in table tennis at such feats and heights.

-The nation of China occupies the highest percentage of the worldwide table tennis population with the most successful table tennis champions.
-So, winning the highest numbers of medals in Olympic Table Tennis events.
+The nation of China occupies the highest percentage of the worldwide table tennis population, with the most successful table tennis champions.
+So, won the highest number of medals in Olympic Table Tennis events.

 China National Team

-It’s true that China has successfully produced the highest number of world table tennis champions.
-However, other factors attribute to China’s domination in table tennis.
+Indeed, China has successfully produced the highest number of world table tennis champions.
+However, other factors contribute to China’s domination in table tennis.
 Rivals, authors, and coaches typically refer to three theories to explain why Chinese players dominate table tennis.

-- Table Tennis is the national sport in China, and the sport is ingrained in the Chinese culture, which works as the biggest competitive advantage for the Chinese table tennis players.
+- Table Tennis is the national sport in China, ingrained in the Chinese culture, and is the biggest competitive advantage for Chinese table tennis players.

-The three theories are the most significant lead to the Chinese dominance in table tennis.
-In addition, several strategies and national policies attribute to China’s leadership in table tennis.
+The three theories most significantly led to the Chinese dominance in table tennis.
+In addition, several strategies and national policies contribute to China’s leadership in table tennis.
 Keep reading to learn about China’s unique approach and strategies to global table tennis domination.

 Rise Of The Chinese Domination In Table Tennis

 Although table tennis was introduced in China in 1901, the nation entered the World Championship for the first time in 1953.
 Before 1953, Hungary dominated table tennis.
 The Czech Republic and Great Britain were also highly competitive during that time.